"Really?? Blast... I'm not looking forward to THIS retrospective!"

 "What?
 We're building another one??"

-Inevitably, the team began to critically examine the sequence of events, looking for patterns and tracing root causes.
+Inevitably, the team will start to critically examine the sequence of events, looking for patterns and tracing root causes.

 Step 3: Map team emotions alongside the timeline of events + draw up conclusions.

-"I'm the blue line.
+"I'm the blue line...
 As you know, I'm a security analyst.
-Starting out... well, I'm fairly neutral about the Death Star design flaws.
-These things happen.
-What did depress me was the fact that we didn't fix them before they could be exploited.
+Well, the Death Star thermal exhaust port design flaws were upsetting, but not nearly as bad as the fact that we just didn't do a damn thing about it.
+That was incredibly depressing.
 Our bureaucracy can certainly slow things down at times.

-"My takeaway from all of this is that, design flaws and security lapses aside, we needed more time.
+"My takeaway from all of this is that, design flaws aside, we needed more time.
 And we might have had it if the plans themselves been encrypted.
 I suggest we begin immediately investigating file-level security procedures and encryption methods as one of our actions from this exercise."

 Looking at the plotline of Star Wars: A New Hope, the Imperial team assembled here determined that the design flaws of the Death Star were not as significant in the long-run -- or as easy to be prevented -- as the multiple security lapses and lack of file encryption which allowed the Rebels to return the plans to their team on Yavin IV, then proceed to quickly analyze (and exploit) them.